zam-jp/monitoring-flood/README.md

 ### Installing My Project
 After making sure you have all the prerequisites installed, you can begin installing my project.
 This is the way I have tried to install it and it worked.
-- Create a ROS package using the ROS command catkin_create_pkg.
+- Create a ROS package flood_monitor_16 using the ROS command catkin_create_pkg.
 If you are not sure about this, I recommend doing the ROS beginner tutorial (http://wiki.ros.org/ROS/Tutorials).
+This will create a folder named flood_monitor_16 inside your ROS workspace, ~/catkin_ws/
+- **IMPORTANT**: I recommend using the package name flood_monitor_16 since the launch files will be calling this project with that name.
+Otherwise you will have to change the project calls in the launch files.
+- Download my project files from the flood_monitor_16 folder on this Github repository into the flood_monitor_16 folder in your ROS workspace.